Prom Night (1980 film): Plot

 In 1974, 11-year-olds Wendy Richards, Jude Cunningham, Kelly Lynch, and Nick McBride play hide-and-seek in an abandoned convent.
-When 10-year-old Robin Hammond tries to join them, the group starts teasing her, repeating "Kill!
-Kill!
-Kill!", and leading to a scared Robin accidentally falling to her death through a second-story window.
-The children make a pact not to tell anyone what happened and keep the incident a secret and they leave.
-Just then, the shadow of an unseen person who witnessed Robin's death crosses over her body.
+When 10-year-old Robin Hammond tries to join them, the group starts teasing her, leading to a scared Robin accidentally falling to her death through a window.
+The children make a pact not to tell anyone what happened in fear of getting in trouble.
+The shadow of an unseen person who witnessed Robin's death appears.

-Six years later in 1980, Robin's family attend her memorial on the anniversary of her death.
-Robin's teenage sister, Kim, and fraternal twin brother, Alex, are preparing for the school prom to be held that evening.
-Kelly, Jude, and Wendy begin receiving anonymous obscene phone calls, while Nick ignores his ringing phone.
+Six years later in present day of 1980, Robin's elder sister, Kim, and fraternal twin brother, Alex, are preparing for the school prom.
+Kelly, Jude, and Wendy receive anonymous obscene phone calls, while Nick ignores his ringing phone.

-Kim and Nick are now dating and plan on attending prom together.
-Jude is asked by goofy jokester Seymour "Slick" Crane, who she meets by chance.
-Kelly is going with Drew, her boyfriend.
-Wendy—Nick's ex-girlfriend—asks school bully Lou to the prom with the sole purpose of embarrassing Nick and her rival Kim.
-In the changing room after gym class, Kim and Kelly discover the locker room mirror cracked with a shard missing.
-Later, Wendy, Jude and Kelly each find their yearbook photos stabbed with a piece of glass.
-Meanwhile, Kim and Alex's father (also the school principal) learns that the sex offender blamed for Robin's death has escaped from a psychiatric facility.
+Kim and Nick are now dating.
+Jude is asked to prom by goofy jokester Seymour "Slick" Crane.
+Kelly is going with Drew Shinnick, her boyfriend.
+Wendy—Nick's ex-girlfriend—asks school bully Lou Farmer to the prom with the purpose of embarrassing Nick and Kim.
+Wendy, Jude and Kelly each find their yearbook photos stabbed with a piece of glass.
+Meanwhile, Kim and Alex's father, school principal Mr. Hammond, learns that Leonard Murch, a sex offender informally blamed for Robin's death, has escaped from a psychiatric facility.
 Lt.
-McBride, Nick's father, investigates his disappearance.
+McBride, Nick's father, investigates.